Facts about Glenn Close

 Glenn Close Biography

-She was nominated for an Emmy for her one season (2005) on The Shield (starring Michael Chiklis)… A talented singer, Close traditionally sings the national anthem for the New York Mets home opening-day game… In the movies, she has been the U.S. vice president (1997’s Air Force One, with Harrison Ford) and the First Lady (1996’s Mars Attacks, with Jack Nicholson).
+Glenn Close was nominated for an Emmy for her one season (2005) on The Shield (starring Michael Chiklis)… A talented singer, Glenn Close traditionally sings the national anthem for the New York Mets home opening-day game… In the movies, she has been the U.S. vice president (1997’s Air Force One, with Harrison Ford) and the First Lady (1996’s Mars Attacks, with Jack Nicholson).